Saptarshi-Chakraborty/tracker/OTHERS/DETAILS.md

   It is used to create a new folder in the current directory
 - `_getcwd()`
   It is used to get the path current directory | **\_\_getcwd(path, sizeof(path))** gives us the path of current directory in the _path_ variable.
+- `opendir()`
+  It is used to open a directory (not to create).
+- `readir()`
+  It is used to read a directory, after opening it with _opendir_ , and get all file & folder names of that directory.
+- `closedir()`
+  It is used to close a directory.
+- `strcmp()`
+  It is used to remove a directory.
+- `malloc()`
+  It is used to allocate some memory to a variable.
+Normally used to allocate memory to a string pointer.
+- `strcpy()`
+  It is used to copy a string to another string variable/pointer.
+- `strcat()`
+  It is used to concatenate a string with another string variable/pointer.

 ---